 Describe their business sector and number of employees

-Describe their organisational structure, their business and their supply chains
+Describe their organisational structure, their business and their value chains

 Describe any policies they may have which relate to slavery and human trafficking

-Describe any due diligence processes in relation to slavery and human trafficking in business and supply chains
+Describe any due diligence processes in relation to slavery and human trafficking in business and value chains

 Describe any parts of the business or its supply chains where there is a risk of slavery and human trafficking taking place, and the steps they have taken to assess and manage that risk